 grassNAC Breaks Ground!
 Learn about our newest Affordable Housing community in development.

-NAC currently manages four permanent supportive housing (PSH) communities that allow individuals experiencing homelessness to live independently while having access to compassionate on-site supportive services to assist a resident through relapse, loss of income, serious physical health, general mental health issues, and daily living skills.
+NAC manages four Permanent Supportive Housing (PSH) communities that allow individuals experiencing homelessness and individuals with serious mental illnesses (SMI) to live independently while having access to compassionate on-site supportive services to assist a resident through relapse, loss of income, serious physical health, general mental health issues, and daily living skills.

 Learn how to apply for